Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/4.1.Switching_Communication_Paths/index.md

 ## 3. Function Details
 ### 3.1.
 Specification for Switching Communication Paths
 These are the basic rules for specification of switching communication paths:
-- The priority of communication methods: USB > BT
+- The priority of communication methods: USB > BT<br>
 Note that WiFi cannot communicate alone by itself, therefore WiFi is excepted from the priority.
 - If the SDL connects multiple terminals (mobiles), then the device that is already connected to the SDL is prioritized.